W0dan/PdfCraft/README.md

 A library to create PDF's

 The library is meant to provide a means to generate PDF-files without file-access and as fast as possible, while keeping the API developer-friendly.
-Given these constraints, I tried to put as many features in it.
+Given these constraints, I tried to put as many features in it as possible.
 However, it is a work in progress and not finished by far.

 For examples on how to use this library, I'd like to refer to the (unit-)tests, especially those under 'API'.